benninkcorien/latex-yearly-planner/README.md

 > go run cmd/plannergen/plannergen.go --config "cfg/base.yaml,cfg/rm2.base.yaml,cfg/template_months_on_side.yaml,cfg/rm2.mos.default.yaml,cfg/rm2.mos.default.dailycal.yaml"

-This generates all .tex files
+This generates all .tex files for Remarkable/Boox format with the months on the side.
+Instead of the daily calendar I have a line that says "Important Events Today" in a custom font ( KievitOT-Medium)..

 > cd out
-> pdflatex rm2.mos.default.dailycal.tex

 !
 If you want to use custom fonts, add the fontspec package to tpls/document.tpl and set a main font to use